-2517 Bill Draft Requests
+2514 Bill Draft Requests

-By law the Legislative Counsel is required to advise and assist state agencies and departments in the preparation of measures to be submitted to the Legislature.
-The Legislative Counsel is prohibited from preparing proposed legislation for any agency of the Executive Branch of the State Government for introduction at any regular session of the Legislature, unless the request is approved by the Governor or a designated member of his staff and transmitted to the Legislative Counsel on or before September 1 preceding the convening of the session (a request submitted on September 2 is late and must be approved by the Legislative Commission before it can be drafted).
+By law, the Legislative Counsel Bureau (LCB) is required to advise and assist state agencies and departments in the preparation of measures to be submitted to the Legislature except as provided in NRS 218D.175 (3), LCB is prohibited from preparing proposed legislation for any agency of the Executive Branch of the State Government for introduction at any regular session of the Legislature, unless the request is approved by the Governor or a designated member of his staff and transmitted to the Legislative Counsel on or before August1 preceding the convening of the session (NRS 218D.175).
+A request submitted on or after August 2 is late and must be approved by the Legislative Commission before it can be drafted (NRS 218D.105).